- Parents Home

 - social workers

-- an electrocardiogram (also known as an ECG or EKG): a test that records the electrical activity of the heart and can help find arrhythmias and heart muscle damage
+- an electrocardiogram (ECG or EKG): a test that records the heart's electrical activity and can help find any problems with its rhythm or damage to the heart muscle itself

 The transplant evaluation lets the team learn as much about your child as possible.
 But it's also a time for you and your child to learn about what will happen before, during, and after the transplant.
 The transplant team is there to provide information and support.
-Be sure to ask if you don't understand something.
+Be sure to talk to them if you don't understand something.

 You'll stay in close touch with the doctors and the rest of the health care team.
 Make sure they know how to reach you at all times.
 When a heart is available, you'll need to move quickly.
 Keep a bag packed and be ready to go to the transplant hospital at a moment's notice.